Project Airbender

 Impact

-• The system provided a scalable foundation for future expansion across devices and workflows
+Beyond the launch, the system became a durable foundation for future expansion across devices and workflows.

 Home and reports page templates